Integrate Insycle with HubSpot Workflows

 Where can I see if a Recipe ran on a particular record?

-In HubSpot, open the History tab and look for when this action was initiated.
-Within a few minutes of that event, the tab should also show a "Successfully executed" event.
+In the HubSpot Workflow, open the Performance History > Enrollment History and select the record.
+Look for when the Recipe action was initiated.
+Within a few minutes of that event, "Action succeeded" should be visible.

 In Insycle, you can review the audit trail in the Activity Tracker.

-How can I test my Workflow with just one contact?
+How can I test my Workflow with just one record?

-Use HubSpot's Enroll button to manually enroll a specific contact.
+Use HubSpot's Enroll button to manually enroll a specific record.
 Learn more in HubSpot's Manually enroll records in Workflows article.

-How can I stop an Insycle Recipe running in a HubSpot Workflow?
+How can I stop an Insycle Recipe from running in a HubSpot Workflow?

 In HubSpot Workflows, simply remove the Recipe action from the Workflow and re-publish it.